From Hopf-Lax formula to optimal weak transfer plan: Introduction

 where $\preceq$ is the convex order, defined as:

-Moreover, in dimension one, the measure $\nu_1$ which achieves the infimum does not depend on the choice of the convex cost function $\theta$.
-As an application, we deduced a completed characterization of a convex modified Log-Sobolev inequality.
+Moreover, in one dimension, the measure $\nu_1$ which achieves the infimum does not depend on the choice of the convex cost function $\theta$.
+As an application, one can deduce a completed characterization of a convex modified Log-Sobolev inequality~\cite{SS16}.